heesters-nick/DwarfClass/README.md

   - `python classify_multiple_views_random_order.py`

 5. Classification Process:
-    - Answer whether the image shows a dwarf galaxy (No/Maybe/Yes)
+    - Answer whether the image shows a dwarf galaxy (Yes/Maybe/No)
-    - If "Maybe" or "Yes", classify the morphology (dE, dEN, dI, dIN)
+    - If "Yes" or "Maybe", classify the morphology (dE, dEN, dI, dIN)
     - Identify any special features (Globular Clusters (GCs), interacting/tidally disturbed, defaults to "No")
     - Add optional comments in the comment box
     - Finally, confirm classifications with Enter key